 2. Practice Spiritual Disciplines

-Fasting is a spiritual discipline that involves abstaining from food or other pleasures for a set period of time.
+Fasting is a spiritual discipline that involves abstaining from food or other pleasures for a set period.

 It helps individuals become more aware of their physical needs and reminds them that they rely on God for sustenance.